 Cooties aren't necessarily part of a game, although they could be included in tag - the one who's "it" also has "cooties."
 In most cases, cooties are something that kids claim is contagious and transmitted via touch.
 Though these bugs are imaginary, cooties likely existed.

 The Nine Men's Morris board consists of three nested squares, each one smaller than the other, and several lines that intersect with each square.
-Together, they form something called a Morris Square, which was a sacred symbol to the ancient Celtic peoples.
+Together, they form something called a Morris Square, which was said to be sacred symbol to the ancient Celtic people.
 The center square meant regeneration, and the four lines emanating from it referred to the four winds, four cardinal directions, and four elements.